Builtin Subagent¶

 - Understand SQL: The AI analyzes your query structure and business logic

-- Get Context: Calls
+- Get Context: Automatically retrieves from Knowledge Base:

-- Similar SQL summaries for classification reference
+- Similar SQL summaries (top 5 most similar queries) for classification reference

 - Generate Unique ID: Uses

-generate_sql_summary_id()based on SQL + comment - Create Unique Name: Generates a descriptive name (max 20 characters)
+generate_sql_summary_id()tool based on SQL + comment - Create Unique Name: Generates a descriptive name (max 20 characters)

 - Classify Query: Assigns domain, layer1, layer2, and tags following existing patterns